Breaks are important for your health, and allow you to be safer and more productive at work. Employees are entitled to rest breaks and meal breaks.

 4-5 hours - 10 minute paid rest break

-5-7 hours - Unpaid meal break of up to 30 minutes and 10 minute paid rest break
+5-7 hours - Unpaid meal break of at least 30 minutes and 10 minute paid rest break

 7-10 hours - Unpaid meal break of at least 30 minutes and 2 x 10 minute paid rest breaks.